 On October 19, 2011, the Company entered into an Amended and Restated Loan and Security Agreement (the Loan Agreement) with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and a Lender thereunder, Wells Fargo Capital Finance LLC as a Lender, J.P.
 Morgan Securities LLC as a Lender, JP Morgan Chase Bank, N.A. as a Lender and PNC Bank, National Association, as a Lender.
 The Loan Agreement amended and restated the Loan and Security Agreement, dated as of August 31, 2010, by and among the lenders.
 The Loan Agreement extends the maturity of the Company's credit facility to October 2016, provides maximum revolving loans equal to the lesser of \$200,000 or a percentage of eligible owned inventory, contains a \$10,000 subfacility for letters of credit and allows the Company to increase the revolving facility by an additional \$50,000, subject to consent by each lender and other conditions.
 The Loan Agreement contains a requirement to maintain a minimum amount of excess borrowing availability at all times.
 Substantially all of the Company's assets are pledged as collateral for outstanding borrowings under the facility.
 Outstanding borrowings will bear interest at the prime rate or Libor plus 1.50% and the unused line fee is 0.225%.
-As of January 28, 2012 and January 29, 2011, the Company had no borrowings outstanding under the new credit facility.
+As of February 2, 2013 and January 28, 2012, the Company had no borrowings outstanding under the credit facility and the Company was in compliance with all terms and covenants of the agreement.